cabal-club/cable/readme.md

 #### 7.2.2.2 Data Integrity
 1. All posts are crytographically signed, and cannot be altered or forged unless a user's private key has been compromised.

-2. Certain posts have implicit authorization (e.g. a `post/info` post can only alter its author's display name, and NOT be used to change another user's name), which is carried out by clients following the specification re: post ingestion logic.
+2. Certain posts have implicit authorization (e.g. a `post/info` post can only alter its author's display name, and cannot be used to change another user's name), which is carried out by clients following the specification re: post ingestion logic.

 #### 7.2.2.3 Privilege Escalation
 Cabal has no privilege levels beyond that of a) member and b) non-member.
 Non-members have zero privileges (not even able to participate at the wire protocol level), and all members hold the same privileges.